Skip to main content

 About Us

 Trinity College School (TCS) is an independent boarding school and day school located on 100 acres of rolling countryside in picturesque Port Hope, Ontario, Canada, one hour’s drive east of Toronto.
-Our Senior School, Grades 9-12, includes approximately 450 young people, about 60% of whom are boarding students.
+Our Senior School, Grades 9-12, includes approximately 500 young people, about 60% of whom are boarding students.
 Our Junior School includes approximately 100 day students from Grade 5 to Grade 8.
 Established in 1865, TCS is one of Canada's oldest and most respected educational institutions.

 Our mission: Developing habits of the heart and mind for a life of purpose and service.
 Habits like courage, creativity, compassion, integrity and perseverance are ingrained in our liberal arts curriculum and throughout our comprehensive co-curricular programs in athletics, arts and service learning.

 In offering a robust boarding program that spans beyond the typical school day, both our boarding and day students find themselves fully engaged in a busy and dynamic learning environment at TCS.
-In this supportive and close-knit community, and with the wise counsel of our staff, students are encouraged to step out of their comfort zone and explore the many opportunities offered here.
+In this supportive, inclusive and close-knit community, and with the wise counsel of our staff, students are encouraged to step out of their comfort zone and explore the many opportunities offered here.

 In discovering new interests and pursuing passions, every student crafts their own TCS Signature Journey, creating an educational experience that is unique and reveals the potential and power within themselves.